T-NOVA/WICM/README.md

 client site 1 to the internet will go first to the nfvi1 while traffic comming in from the internet will go  first to the nfvi2 and then nfvi1.

-To redirect the traffic from client 1 to the NFVI-PoPs will will use a SDN
+To redirect the traffic from client 1 to the NFVI-PoPs we will use a SDN
 switch:

 ![initial_net_nfvi](doc/images/initial_net_nfvi.png)